ImAwsumm/dotfiles/c-scripts/README.md

     globals.c \
     update.c \
     -o setup \
-    -Wall -Wextra -pedantic -fsanitize=undefined ./setup
+    -Wall -Wextra -pedantic -std=c99
+./setup
 ```

-this will compile both c source code files into a single binary
+This will compile both c source code files into a single binary.
-if it produces any errors, make sure to report it as an issue in github
+If it produces any errors, make sure to report it as an issue in the parent github repo.